dikortis/LetsTalkETC/Episodes/Episode_6.md

-the way I'm getting out of e I'm getting out of anything associated with this and then you see like these guys playing around with Severian classic things okay whatever I mean I love the effort guys but you're up against a huge wall so money and in tonight's what
+the way I'm getting out of e I'm getting out of anything associated with this and then you see like these guys playing around with ethereum classic things okay whatever I mean I love the effort guys but you're up against a huge wall so money and in tonight's what